learnlearnin/learnlearnin.github.io/src/documents/applications.html.md

 This is probably a subset of that.

 ## Internet ##
-* networkmanager - for managing connections
 * [Firefox](../firefox/) - for web browsing
 * Transmission - for p2p
-* Thunderbird - for email
+* Kmail - for email
 * Pidgin - for IM (which I rarely do on computer)
+* Gajim - for XMPP chat
 * [HexChat](http://hexchat.github.io/) - for IRC
-* Thunderbird (again) - for feeds
+* Akregator - for feeds

 ## Multimedia ##
 * GIMP - for photo editing